pan-webis-de/koppel07/README.md

 ## koppel07 - An Approach to Authorship Attribution

-This is a reimplmentation of the approach to authorship attribution originally described in
+This is a reimplmentation of the approach to authorship verification originally described in

 > M. Koppel, J. Schler, and E. Bonchek-Dokow.
 [Measuring differentiability: Unmasking pseudonymous authors](http://u.cs.biu.ac.il/~koppel/papers/authorship-jmlr-final.pdf).
 Journal of Machine Learning Research, 8, 1261-1276, 2007 [[paper](http://u.cs.biu.ac.il/~koppel/papers/authorship-jmlr-final.pdf)]

+which was adapted to the task of authorship attribution.

 It was reimplemented as part of a science reproducibility study alongside [14 other authorship attribution approaches](https://github.com/search?q="Who+wrote+the+web"+user:pan-webis-de).
 The results of the reproducibility study can be found in